Raymond IV, Count of Toulouse: Crusade of 1101, siege of Tripoli, and death

 Raymond was part of the doomed Crusade of 1101, where he was defeated at the Battle of Mersivan in Anatolia.
 He escaped and returned to Constantinople.
-In 1102, he traveled by sea from Constantinople to Antioch, where he was imprisoned by Tancred, regent of Antioch during the captivity of Bohemond, and was only dismissed after promising not to attempt any conquests in the country between Antioch and Acre.
+In 1102, he travelled by sea from Constantinople to Antioch, where he was imprisoned by Tancred, regent of Antioch during the captivity of Bohemond, and was only dismissed after promising not to attempt any conquests in the country between Antioch and Acre.
 He immediately broke his promise, attacking and capturing Tartus, and began to build a castle on the Mons Peregrinus ("Pilgrim's Mountain") which would help in his siege of Tripoli.
 He was aided by Alexius I, who preferred a friendly state in Tripoli to balance the hostile state in Antioch.

-Raymond died on February 28, 1105, before Tripoli was captured.
+The qadi of Tripoli, Fakhr al-Mulk ibn Ammar, led an attack on Mons Peregrinus in September 1104 and set a wing of the citadel on fire.
+Raymond himself managed to escape across a rooftop, but was badly burned and spent his final months in agony.
+He died of his injuries on February 28, 1105, before Tripoli was captured.